kadamwhite/talks/2017/democratizing-software/democratizing-software.md

 All people.
 Looking at this room, not much is true about all of us; the WP community is diverse and multivariate.

-But we are all human, so we are all born, we all die, and we all start out not knowing how to code.
+But we are all human, so we are all born, we all die, and none of us start out knowing how to code.

 ---
 <!-- .slide: data-background="url('../day-of-rest-boston/images/tank-matrix-many-screens.jpg')" data-state="solid-bg" data-background-position="center" data-background-size="cover" -->

 ???

-The word itself is a problem.
-To borrow a idea from Mike Bostock, to use the word _code_ "suggests impenetrability."
+The word itself presents a problem.
+To borrow a idea from Mike Bostock, _code_ "suggests impenetrability."
 Code is "hardly human-friendly;" code is opaque, abstract.

 That is of course why we use the word.
 Computers work in abstract ways, so we invented symbols and programming languages to make it easier for us to tell them what to do.